Eddy current: History

-The first person to observe eddy currents was François Arago (1786–1853), the President of the Council of Ministers of the 2nd French Republic during the brief period from 10 May to 24 June 1848 (equivalent to the current position of the French Prime Minister), who was also a mathematician, physicist and astronomer.
+The first person to observe eddy currents was François Arago (1786–1853).
 In 1824 he observed what has been called rotatory magnetism, and that most conductive bodies could be magnetized; these discoveries were completed and explained by Michael Faraday (1791–1867).

 In 1834, Emil Lenz stated Lenz's law, which says that the direction of induced current flow in an object will be such that its magnetic field will oppose the change of magnetic flux that caused the current flow.
 Eddy currents produce a secondary field that cancels a part of the external field and causes some of the external flux to avoid the conductor.

 French physicist Léon Foucault (1819–1868) is credited with having discovered eddy currents.
 In September 1855, he discovered that the force required for the rotation of a copper disc becomes greater when it is made to rotate with its rim between the poles of a magnet, the disc at the same time becoming heated by the eddy current induced in the metal.
 The first use of eddy current for non-destructive testing occurred in 1879 when David E. Hughes used the principles to conduct metallurgical sorting tests.